 - Creperie Le Trimaran: A nice little crepes place.
 You can get a savory and dessert crepe for under €10.

-- L’Atelier de Julien: Friendly pizza joint but it’s a bit outside Old Town.
+- L’Atelier de Julien: Friendly pizza joint that’s a bit outside Old Town.

-- Made in Sud Pizzeria: Neopolitian pizza place near the Port.
+- Made in Sud Pizzeria: Neopolitan pizza place near the Port.